• Home

 Pastel pink with palm tree leaf, red heart with a brain graphic

 I know helping someone struggling with their mental health can be incredibly difficult and put you under a lot of pressure.
 When I first became a carer, I felt very alone and by myself in all of it.
 I wish I would have come across a post like this.
 The advice I am giving here is based on my own personal experience helping others because I know how hard it can be.
 This is the advice I wish I had been given, but not a replacement for professional help.
-I hope someone else will find it useful, but please do not treat it as the only way to approach the situation.
+I hope someone else will find it useful, but please do not treat this as the only way to approach the situation.

 Share